This city-centred

 and in 1831 added; Road

-extension of this road to Taphouse Gate at Tedburn St Mary was the earlier turnpike road towards crockernwell – replaced in 1823
+the extension of this road to Taphouse Gate at Tedburn St Mary was the earlier turnpike road towards Crockernwell – replaced in 1823

 Exwick Road; UC Road (Buddle